The Republican leading the probe of Hunter Biden has his own shell company and complicated friends

 The companies used by the Bidens are already playing a central role in the impeachment investigation, which is expected to gain velocity after House Republicans voted Wednesday to formally authorize the probe.
 The vote follows the federal indictment last week of Biden's son Hunter on charges he engaged in a scheme to avoid paying taxes on his earnings through the companies.

-But Comer's high-profile role has also drawn attention to his own finances and relationships, including his ties to prominent figures from his hometown who have complicated pasts not all that dissimilar to some of those caught up in his Biden probe.
+But as Comer works to ''deliver the transparency and accountability that the American people demand'' through the GOP's investigation, his own finances and relationships have begun to draw notice, too, including his ties to prominent local figures who have complicated pasts not all that dissimilar to some of those caught up in his Biden probe.

+After Democrats blasted him for being a hypocrite following the Daily Beast's disclosure of the company last month, Comer countered by calling a Democratic lawmaker a ''smurf'' and saying that the criticism was the kind of thing ''only dumb, financially illiterate people pick up on.''

-The AP found that Farm Team Properties functions in a similarly opaque way as the companies used by the Bidens, masking his stake in the land that he co-owns with the donor from being revealed on his financial disclosure forms, which states the company is worth as much as $1 million.
+The AP found that Farm Team Properties functions in a similarly opaque way as the companies used by the Bidens, masking his stake in the land that he co-owns with the donor from being revealed on his financial disclosure forms.
+Those records describe Farm Team Properties as his wife's ''land management and real estate speculation'' company without providing further details.

 Ethics experts say House rules require members of Congress to disclose all assets held by such companies that are worth more than $1,000.